-The Windows version of VMD uses the vendor-provided SpaceWare driver exclusively, and operates somewhat differently from the serial interface software used on Unix.
-The SpaceWare software runs as a separate process from VMD and must be started and fully operational before VMD is run.
-At startup time VMD attempts to open the SpaceWare interface, displaying the success or failure of initialization as it occurs, with applicable diagnostic information.
-The SpaceWare driver provides detailed control over the sensitivity and configuration of the Spaceball.
-In order to use the Spaceball function keys with VMD the SpaceWare driver must be set to send button events as Function 1 and Function 2 at a minimum.
+The Linux and Windows version of VMD can use open source (e.g. spacenavd) or vendorprovided (SpaceWare) driver to communicate with SpaceNavigator, Magellan, or Spaceball devices via windowing system events.
+The window system drivers operate somewhat differently from the serial driver built into VMD.
+The window system driver software runs as a separate process from VMD and must be started and fully operational before VMD is run.
+At startup time VMD attempts to open the windowing system driver interface, displaying the success or failure of initialization as it occurs, with applicable diagnostic information.
+The windowing system driver provides detailed control over the sensitivity and configuration of the Spaceball, Magellan, or SpaceNavigator device.
+In order to use the Spaceball function keys with VMD the windowing system driver must be set to send button events as Function 1 and Function 2 at a minimum.
 Once set, it should be possible to cycle through the various VMD Spaceball operational modes as described below.